-Cranberry, cannellini and flageolet are the varieties of fresh shell beans you’ll most likely find through October at farmers markets in the Bay Area.
-Curiously, they never seem to show up in grocery store produce sections, maybe because the pods tend to get soggy a couple days after harvest.
-We’re also especially fond of the deeply flavorful Marrow Fat shell beans, grown by Tierra Vegetables in Santa Rosa and are available only for a couple weeks in the fall at the CUESA farmers market at the Ferry Building.
+Cranberry, cannellini, and flageolet are the varieties of fresh shell beans you’ll most likely find through October at farmers markets in the Bay Area.
+Curiously, they never seem to show up in grocery store produce sections, maybe because the pods tend to get soggy a couple of days after harvest.
+We’re especially fond of the deeply flavorful Marrow Fat shell beans from Tierra Vegetables in Santa Rosa, which are available for only a couple of weeks in the fall, at the CUESA farmers market at the Ferry Building.

-Purslane is a thick stemmed green with tender leaves that makes for a sturdy salad that won’t wilt if assembled and dressed in advance.
-In fact this salad gets better as it sits so you can prepare up to an hour before serving.
-And purslane is a nutritional powerhouse, rich in vitamin A, antioxidants and Omega 3 fatty acids.
+Purslane is a thick-stemmed green with tender leaves that make for a sturdy salad that won’t wilt if assembled and dressed in advance, and purslane is a nutritional powerhouse, rich in vitamin A, antioxidants, and Omega 3 fatty acids.

-We like to use a bracing vinaigrette for salads like these, where bracing is otherwise code for anchovies.
-If you don’t always have a jar of anchovies on hand you, and substitute with fish sauce, which is almost the same thing.
-And if fishiness is not your thing, soy sauce will suffice although it won’t have that same umami punch.Print
+We like to whisk together a caesar-like dressing with anchovy filets for salads like this.
+If you don’t have a jar of anchovies on hand you can substitute fish sauce, which is almost the same thing.
+And if fishiness is not your thing, soy sauce will suffice although it’ll lack some of that umami punch.Print

 Shell Bean Salad with Purslane and Cherry Tomatoes

-This is a sturdy salad that gets better as it sits so you can prepare it at least an hour before serving, which makes it a good dish to grace your Labor Day spread.
+This sturdy salad gets better as it sits, so you can prepare it at least an hour before serving, which makes it a good dish to grace your Labor Day spread.
 You’ll find fresh shell beans at farmers markets through October, and while you’re there, look for purslane which is a nutritional powerhouse, rich in vitamin A, antioxidants and Omega 3 fatty acids.
-In other words, this salad is good for you. ?
+In other words, this salad is good for you.

 - Prep Time: 10 minutes